tribp/Getting-Started-JS/README.md

 ### The Problem

 When calling functions, eg to other servers over the internet, we do not know when we get the answers.
-This causes a problem when in case there is some dependencies or succesive actions.
+This causes a problem when in case there are some dependencies or succesive actions.

 Example: We need some users from server1 and then we need to update the UI.
 Typically the call to server1 will take some time but if we paint the screen, it would be empty.
 The solution is a 'callback' function 'paintUI' that is called after receiving the 'user data' from server1.